Introduction to Malta

 The Republic of Malta is an archipelago consisting of the island of Malta itself, the much smaller island of Gozo, and Comino and other islets.
 It is situated in the centre of the Mediterranean Sea, 80 kilometres (50 miles) south of Sicily and 290 kilometres (180 miles) from the North African coast.
 The total area of the archipelago covers 316 square kilometres (122 square miles).
 The population of the Republic of Malta is approximately 420,000, making it one of the most densely populated countries in the world.
 The republic’s official languages are Maltese and English, which all Maltese citizens speak fluently.
 Most Maltese also have a very good command of Italian.
 The Maltese language has some superficial resemblance to Arabic, but it includes a large number of words of Italian, French, and English origin.

 Malta is a democratic republic.
 Its constitution provides for an elected President and House of Representatives, with a cabinet consisting of the Prime Minister and various departmental ministers.
 The main sectors of Malta’s economy are manufacturing and tourism.
 Services account for some 71% of the republic’s gross domestic product, and direct production accounts for about 29%.
 In the manufacturing sector, the electronics and light engineering industries predominate.
 Malta’s international communications systems are second to none.
-Skilled financial and professional people are available to assist investors.
+Skilled financial and professional people are available to assist investors in buying gold.

 Industry in Malta